mbhynes/skelo/README.md

 plt.legend()
 ```

-It's interesting to note that the calibration curve is not linear, but rather has a slight but noticeable sigmoidal shape.
+It's interesting to note that the calibration curve is not strictly linear, but rather has a slight but noticeable sigmoidal shape.
 If you plan on doing anything with the Elo predictions in aggregate, you may want to consider [calibrating the classifier output](https://scikit-learn.org/stable/modules/calibration.html).
 ![Elo Calibration for ATP Matches, 1980](https://raw.githubusercontent.com/mbhynes/skelo/main/examples/atp_1979-calibration.png)

 ### Example Paramter Tuning